michaelkamensky/school-projects-cse13s/asgn4/README.md

     -h : display program help and usage.
 ```

-##False Positive from valgrind
+## False Positive from valgrind
-I observed that valgrind found 3 possible memory leaks in ncurses initscr() when no -s option is used
+I observed that valgrind found 3 possible memory leaks in ncurses initscr() when no -s option is used.
 It is not a problem with my program.
 ```
 ==4739==